hkim0331/who-is-on/README.md

 * who-is-on-update.rb に --verbose オプション

-* terminate who-is-on-app by ^C, cliked end points will be echoed back. useless. danger. how to stop it?
+* when terminate who-is-on-app by ^C, visited end points will be echoed back. useless. danger. how to stop it?

 * even if ping from tmint to tmint itself, tmint's mac-addr does not